ioneyez/bulk-rr/README.md

    matches MUST be of the appropriate decimal or hexadecimal type as specified by the delimiters in the pattern.
 For example, if a range is given as [0-255], then FF does not match even though its value as a hexadecimal number is within the range.
+Leading zeros in the numeric part(s) of the qname MUST be ignored; for example, 001.example.com, 01.example.com and 1.example.com would all match [].example.com.

    When a query name matches a Domain Name Pattern, the value in each numeric range is stored for use by the Replacement Pattern, with